Detention extended for suspect in 2012 France family slaying

 Saad al-Hilli, his wife Ikbal and his mother-in-law Souhaila al-Allaf were shot dead on a remote mountain road near Annecy in eastern France.
 French cyclist Sylvain Mollier was also killed in the shooting.
 Al-Hilli’s two young daughters, who were in the car at the time of the shooting, survived the attack.

 Prosecutor Line Bonnet tweeted late Wednesday that the investigative judge has extended custody for the suspect questioned “in connection with the investigation into the murders of the al-Hilli family and Sylvain Mollier, known as the ‘Chevaline affair’ of Sept.
-5, 2012” to conduct more questioning and house searches.
+5, 2012” to conduct house searches and more questioning on the time line around the murders.

 French media reported that the male suspect in custody is known to investigators and has been questioned over the killings in 2015 after British police issued a sketch of a motorcyclist seen near the crime scene.
 The prosecutor in Annecy found no evidence to implicate the motorcyclist at the time.